Is Lack of Empathy a Sign of Mental Illness? Causes Explained

 Neurotransmitter Imbalances

 Several key neurotransmitters modulate our capacity for empathy, with oxytocin often called the “empathy hormone” for its role in social bonding and emotional connection.
-Serotonin and dopamine also play crucial roles in empathy regulation, influencing both emotional resonance and reward responses to prosocial behavior.
+Serotonin and dopamine also play key roles in empathy regulation, influencing both emotional resonance and reward responses to prosocial behavior.

 Imbalances in these neurotransmitter systems, common in conditions like depression and anxiety disorders, can temporarily reduce empathic capacity even when the underlying ability remains intact.
 This explains why someone might experience diminished concern for others during severe depressive episodes despite having strong empathic abilities when well.